-At the present time LaFayette Central Schools does not have any specific personnel designated for building safety/security.
-However, in the process of training all instructional, clerical, custodial and other support staff, we review safety procedures for violence prevention and intervention strategies.
+At the present time LaFayette Central Schools have SROs / Security personnel designated for each building's safety/security.
+Also, all instructional, clerical, custodial and other support staff, review safety procedures for violence prevention and intervention strategies.
 In addition, all staff have been given instructions in responding to threats of violence, bomb threats and mail threats/suspicious packages.